AbigailN10/CPE487/README.md

 ## Video
 See SuccessfulGame1.mov for video of the board working in action.

 See SuccessfulGameWithLEDS.mov for video of the board working with the LEDs.

+See Reset.mov for video of the board properly resetting after pressing BTNC.

-Note: GitHub only allows files up to 25MB.
-To see full video (with example of pressing BTNC to restart the game), see the slideshow submitted for the presentation.
+Note: GitHub only allows files up to 25MB so the demonstration is broken up into 3 seperate videos.

 ## Modifications
 See IntermediaryCodes for detailed steps on how we created the code.